manodeep/Corrfunc/README.rst

 1. The values of ``bin_refine_factor`` and/or ``zbin_refine_factor`` in
    the ``countpairs\_\*.c`` files control the cache-misses, and consequently, the runtime.
-In my trial-and-error methods, I have seen any values larger than 3 are generally slower for theory routines but can be faster for mocks.
+In trial-and-error methods, Manodeep has seen any values larger than 3 are generally slower for theory routines but can be faster for mocks.
 But some different combination of 1/2 for ``(z)bin_refine_factor`` might be faster on